astropy/astropy/docs/stats/robust.rst

      >>> filtered_data = sigclip(y)

-Note that once the ``sigclip`` instance is defined above, it can be applied to other data, using the same, already-defined, sigma-clipping parameters.
+Note that once the ``sigclip`` instance is defined above, it can be applied to other data using the same already defined, sigma-clipping parameters.

+..
+  EXAMPLE END

 For basic statistics, :func:`~astropy.stats.sigma_clipped_stats` is a convenience function to calculate the sigma-clipped mean, median, and standard deviation of an array.
-As can be seen, rejecting the outliers returns accurate values for the underlying distribution:
+As can be seen, rejecting the outliers returns accurate values for the underlying distribution.

+..
+  EXAMPLE START
+  Calculating the Sigma-Clipped Mean, Median, and Standard Deviation of an Array

+To use :func:`~astropy.stats.sigma_clipped_stats` for sigma-clipped statistics
+calculation:

 .. doctest-requires:: scipy